 The two most well-known PUFAs are omega-3 and omega-6 fatty acids.
-These are essential fats that people must get from the food they eat because the body is unable to make them.
-Studies have linked omega-3 fats to many health benefits, especially the prevention of heart disease and stroke.
+These are essential fats that people must get from the food they eat because the body cannot make them.

-As a general rule of thumb, healthful fats — such as olive oil — are liquid at room temperature.
+As a general rule, healthful fats — such as olive oil — are liquid at room temperature.

-Saturated fats and trans fats, on the other hand, are considered unhealthful fats.
-Foods rich in these substances, such and butter and lard, are often solid at room temperature.
+By contrast, people often consider saturated fats and trans fats unhealthful fats.
+Foods rich in these substances, such as butter and lard, are often solid at room temperature.

-Always avoid trans fats.
-Artificial trans fats, listed on labels as partially hydrogenated oils, are extremely unhealthful.
+Artificial trans fats, which often appear on labels as partially hydrogenated oils, are also unhealthful.
 They trigger inflammation that may increase the risk of:

 - heart disease

 - many other health conditions.

 Even just a

 - frozen foods, such as pizzas and pies